MicrosoftLearning/mslearn-postgresql/Instructions/Labs/18-translate-text.md

 # Translate Text with Azure AI Translator

-As the lead developer for Margie's Travel (MT), you have been asked to assist in an internationalization effort.
-Today, all of the rental listings for the MT short-term rentals service are in the English language.
+As the lead developer for Margie's Travel, you have been asked to assist in an internationalization effort.
+Today, all of the rental listings for the company's short-term rentals service are in the English language.
 You want to translate these listings into a variety of languages without extensive development effort.
 All of your data is hosted in Azure Database for PostgreSQL - Flexible Server, and you would like to take advantage of Azure AI Services to perform translation.

 In this exercise, you will translate English-language text into a variety of languages using the Azure AI Translator service via Azure Database for PostgreSQL - Flexible Server.